Does Your LinkedIn Profile Make You Look Out Of Sync?

 Once you have a few photos get some objective opinions by having them analyzed online.

 I’ve used and recommended Photofeeler to my friends and clients for a few years.
 They have free and paid options.
-The paid options are inexpensive. https://www.photofeeler.com/
+The paid options are relatively inexpensive.

 It’s also important to have a background photo on your LinkedIn profile.
-When LinkedIn changed its interface a few years ago, they added a background photo much like Facebook.
+When LinkedIn changed its interface, they added a background photo much like Facebook.

-Not having a background shot make you look like you’re not technically savvy which is particularly important if you’re of a certain age or have been out of work for a while.
-In all cases it makes you look generic.
+Not having a background image makes you seem technically unsavvy which is particularly important if you’re of a certain age or have been out of work for a while.
+It also makes your profile, and by extension, you, look generic.

 Remember the photo you choose is part of your personal brand.
 If you live in a large city you may want to use a cityscape or skyline.
-There are several sites that sell stock photos.
-I primarily use 123RF https://www.123rf.com/ but there are many other sites.
+There are several sites that sell inexpensive stock photos.
 Always make sure that you check the rights of use you are buying.